edgio-docs/edgio-docs/src/pages/guides/basics/properties.md

 title: Properties
 ---

 A property instructs {{ PRODUCT }} how to securely process requests for your website.
-Setting up a property typically involves creating:
+Setting up a property typically involves:

 -   [Environment(s)](/guides/basics/environments).
 An environment allows you to serve your site on different domains.
 -   [TLS certificate(s)](/guides/FINDME).
 Each hostname associated with an environment requires the installation of a TLS certificate on our network.
 Manage these TLS certificates through your property's settings.